FlingOS/FlingOS/Documentation/Markdown/Reference Articles/PS2 Keyboards.markdown

 The PS/2 keyboard is probably one of the most significant devices in computer history.
 For at least a decade and a half it was the most used interface for providing input to a computer and even provided a means for communicating between computers.
 PS/2 is a hardware and software standard for connecting a computer keyboard (or mouse) to a computer.
 It also includes control of things like the caps-lock status light.
 The PS/2 keyboard standard is so widely used and supported that even most newer USB hardware supports PS/2 emulation.

 ## Scope of this article
 This article will cover the PS/2 computer keyboard as created by IBM in 1987 as part of their Personal System/2 computer along with its newer advances.
-This article will also include information about USB enulation of PS/2 and how to write PS/2 drivers.
+This article will also include information about USB emulation of PS/2 and how to write PS/2 drivers.
 It will not, however, include general information about keyboards and Human Input Devices.
 For more broad topical information and background on Human Input Devices, please read the Human Input Devices article.

 ---